Changing the model parameters#

 )

-Here a quick description of each parameters.
+Here is a quick description of each parameters.
 Please refer to both the mathematical description and the API Reference for further details.

 • rebuild_tau sets the default rebuilding or recovering characteristic time for events (this value is overridden if specified directly in the Event object)